AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 ---

-# CHAPTER 4: Home Assistant
+# CHAPTER 4: Home Automation Platforms

+This chapter provide guidelines how to connect ANAVI Thermometer to popular home automation platforms like Home Assistant, OpenHab 2, Thinkspeak, etc.

+## Home Assistant

 [Home Assistant](https://home-assistant.io/) is a free and open-source home automation platform running on Python 3 with more than 1200 components for integration with popular Internet of Things.